zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_5.md

 ```

-Note that the `props` incoming are just like how a normal JavaScript function receives stuff - cool 😎
+The incoming `props` are just like how a normal JavaScript function receives stuff - cool 😎

 Note: We don't have to call our parameter `props` here, we could call it `data`, or `cat`, or `bingoWings` if we wanted to!
-But `props` is fine for now and will help you remember the lingo 👍 And it's also what most developers will do - remember it's good to use common terms and stick to conventions wherever possible.
+But `props` is fine for now and will help you remember the lingo 👍

 # Step 2 - Passing Properties

-Now that the receiving interface is set up, in `App.tsx` we can pass properties from the cat object we're looping over to our cat card like this:
+Now that the receiving interface is set up, in `App.tsx` we can pass properties from the cat object we're looping over to our cat card, like this:

 `<CatCard name={cat.name} species={cat.species} />`